Dental Fillings and Bonding

 Composite Resin Fillings:

-Composite resin fillings are the most popular choice for fillings today.
-They can be matched to the tooth’s color for a natural-looking appearance.
-They are also durable and long-lasting, making them a reliable option for repairing teeth in the visible areas of the mouth.
+• Composite resin fillings are a popular option today.
+They can be color-matched to the tooth for a natural appearance and offer durability and longevity, making them a reliable choice for restoring teeth in visible areas of the mouth.

 • Durable and long-lasting